 Curcumin also promotes liver health.
 It can protect the liver in times of acute or chronic liver injury.
-Curcumin was also found to interact with enzymes involved in liver cirrhosis; thereby reducing the risk of the disease (32).
+Curcumin was also found to interact with enzymes involved in liver cirrhosisi XA condition in which the liver is damaged due to chronic alcohol abuse, causing scars and failure of the organ’s functions. ; thereby reducing the risk of the disease (32).
 However, we need more studies to substantiate the beneficial effects of curcumin on liver health.

 9. May Boost Immunity

-The curcumin in turmeric milk is an immunomodulatory agent.
+The curcumin in turmeric milk is an immunomodulatoryi XA substance that modulates the immune system by stimulating or suppressing it and helps the body fight cancer, infection and other diseases. agent.
 It can promote the functioning of T cells, B cells, macrophages, and natural killer cells.
 All these cells are essential components of the body’s immune system (33).

 Curcumin can also enhance the response of antibodies.
 This means that curcumin’s beneficial effects on arthritis, cancer, heart disease, diabetes, and Alzheimer’s can be attributed to its ability to modulate the human immune system (33).